Kunhao18/Chinese-couplets-generation/README.md

 > Since the client is dynamically compiled in Qt, you need to configure the dynamic link library according to the error message

-run the `run-server.py` to launch the server，then input “server start”
+run the `run-server.py` to launch the server, then input “server start”

-run the Qt GUI .exe file to start the client after server launching
+run the `nlp.exe` to start the client after server launching